How Reddit's vast conversation library is secretly fueling the AI revolution

 In the coming weeks, Reddit is expected to announce new partnerships with AI developers, which will further solidify its position as a key provider of training data for AI models.
 On June 15, the company will release its quarterly earnings report, which will provide insight into the financial impact of its AI-related initiatives.
 A surprising detail is that Reddit's conversation library is not only being used to improve AI models but also to develop more advanced content moderation tools, which will help the company to better manage its vast and diverse user-generated content.

-White House Cracks Down on AI: What Does This Mean for the Future of Artificial Intelligence?
+US Government Cracks Down on AI: What Does it Mean for the Future of Artificial Intelligence?